harlan-zw/nuxt-site-config/README.md

 Site config can be considered config that is commonly used amongst modules but is not supported by the Nuxt core.

-For example: `url`, `name`, `description`, `indexable`, `trailingSlash`, etc.
+For example: `url` (canonical), `name`, `description`, `indexable`, `trailingSlash`, etc.

 Without a single source of truth for these, modules have a harder time working together and end-users have to duplicate config across modules.

-Nuxt Site Config aims to fix this, with the end goal of making it easy to build multi-lingual / multi-tenancy sites that _just work_ with modules.
+Nuxt Site Config aims to fix this, with the end goal of making it easy to build SEO multilingual / multi-tenancy sites that _just work_ with modules.

 # Features

+- 😌 Zero-config, best practice site config defaults
 - 🎨 Site config from any source: Nuxt Config, Runtime Config, Environment Variables, App Config, Route Rules or Programmatically
-- 😌 Zero-config, best practice defaults: URL, name and description
 - 🚀 Powerful and runtime agnostic APIs for module authors `useSiteConfig`, `createSitePathResolver`, `withSiteUrl`, `useNitroOrigin`, etc
 - 🤖 Ledger capabilities
 - ✅ Safe fallbacks with runtime assertions (wip)